1. Introduction / background

 The manager of a particular work area is responsible for the implementation of this guideline within their work area.
 They must:

-- ensure that local procedures are developed in response to this guideline
+- ensure that local procedures are developed in response to these guidelines

-- ensure that workplace audits are conducted in their work area in accordance with this guideline
+- ensure that workplace audits are conducted in their work area in accordance with these guidelines

 - ensure that an appropriate audit team (including the Health and Safety Representatives -HSR) are available to conduct the audit